MyHDL FPGA Tutorial I (LED Strobe)

 The above defines the parameters to our module and the following is the module definition using the design parameters.

-From the above definition two inputs are defined, clk and srst.
-Also the LED bit-vector output.
-Finally, the parameters for the module.
-We have described the functionality, ports, parameters to the design.
+From the above definition two inputs are defined: clock and reset and one LED bit-vector output.
+In addition to the ports, the parameters for the module.
+We have described the functionality requirements, ports, parameters to the design.
 Now lets look at testing the design.

 One of the big benefits of using Python/MyHDL as the HDL is that all the tools of the Python language are available for verification.
 We are going to define a test before we actually code up the design.
-The tests are basic, verify that the logic moves the "ON" LED to the right or left.
+The test in this tutorial is basic, verify that the logic moves the "ON" LED to the right or left.
 The test will monitor the LED port and verify that the LED is shifting.
 The following code-snip shows the generator function to verify the LED movement and configured delay.

 The above will monitor for one of the LEDs to be "ON".
 When one of the ends is on it will determine the direction and keep track of the time (ticks) between the current led being on and the next on.

 The code referenced is the simulation testbench.
 This will instantiate the design and verify that the LED is shifting back and forth.
 The testbench uses a generic template so that it can be used with the py.test unit test framework.
-The instantiation of the device under test (DUT) is wrapped in an object so each test can share (not repeat) the instantiation code.
-Also the portion of the code that verifies the LED and count is wrapped in a generator, this way different tests (configurations) can utilize the same functionality.
+The portion of the code that verifies the LED and count is wrapped in a generator, this way different tests (configurations) can utilize the same functionality.
 In other words, additional tests can easily be added.